dogweather/forkful/content/en/lua/numbers/working-with-complex-numbers.md

 weight: 14
 ---

-## What & Why?
-Complex numbers extend the idea of the one-dimensional number line into the two-dimensional plane by including a perpendicular imaginary axis.
-Programmers work with them in fields like signal processing, fluid dynamics, and electrical engineering, where they're essential for representing oscillations and other phenomena.

 ## How to:
 In Lua, you can represent complex numbers with tables.
 The basic operations involve adding, subtracting, multiplying, and dividing these tables.
 Here's how: